Most frequently asked electric car (EV) questions

 Can you drive and charge an electric car in the rain?

-Yes, you can drive an electric vehicle in all sorts of standard weather conditions, and you and also charge them in the rain.
+Yes, you can drive an electric vehicle in all sorts of weather conditions, just like any other vehicle.
+You can also charge them in the rain.
 Make sure you are using cables that are in good condition, with no rips or tears.

-Can you buy or sell second-hand electric cars?
+Can you buy and sell second-hand electric cars?

 Of course you can!
-With the increasing popularity of electric cars, they are also becoming more frequent on the second hand market, making it perfectly possible to buy an electric car without having to pay showroom prices.
-Selling an electric car can be done hassle-free, haggle-free, and completely free when you do it the Motorway way!
+With the increasing popularity of electric cars, they are also becoming more frequent on the second-hand market, making it perfectly possible to buy an electric car without having to pay showroom prices.
+Selling an electric car can be done completely free when you do it the Motorway way!